beele/homebridge-unifi-protect-camera-motion/README.md

 ### TODOs:

 - Add more unit and integration tests
-- ~~Upgrade tfjs-node, now held back because newer versions will not install correctly on RBPI: https://github.com/tensorflow/tfjs/issues/3052~~
+- Upgrade tfjs-node, now held back because newer versions [will not install correctly on RBPI](https://github.com/tensorflow/tfjs/issues/3052)
 - ~~Implement required changes to make this work with Unifi OS (In progress)~~
 - ~~Figure out how to get higher res streams on iPhone (only iPad seems to request 720p streams)~~ (Not possible)
 - ~~Extend documentation & wiki~~ (Done)